-Early childbirths have decreased over time.
+Early childbirths have increased over time.

 Table 3 provides trends over time in the measures of early childbirth inspired by the poverty literature.
 Consider first the age group 18-22.
-In that age group, just under seven percent of women had their first child before the age of 18 (6.8 percent for the 18-22 age group).
-The early childbirth gap (CBG) is at 0.7 percent and the squared gap (SG) at 0.1 percent for that group.
+In that age group, almost four in ten women had their first child before the age of 18 (39.0 percent for the 18-22 age group).
+The early childbirth gap (CBG) is at 4.7 percent and the squared gap (SG) at 0.8 percent for that group.
 By estimating the same measures on older groups, the table provides the trend in early childbirth over time.
-There has actually been a large decrease over time in early childbirth.
-The same is observed when considering very early childbirth before the age of 15^2 .
+There has actually been an increase over time in early childbirth, at least comparing the 18-22 age group with the two oldest age groups.
+In other words, as for child marriage, measures of early childbirth have increased.
+However, the trends in very early childbirth (before the age of 15) suggest a decline over time2.